TRahulSam1997/be-maps-search-2/README.md

 ## Notes from candidate (Rahul Samaranayake) for reviewers

-- I noticed the bug on getPlaceAutocomplete() where it was sending only a destructured object value for placeId.
+- I noticed a bug in getPlaceAutocomplete(), where it was sending only a destructured object value for placeId.
 - I've added additional tests to cover the payload content.
-However, since this TomTom endpoint seems non-deterministic I'm unsure how stable the tests will be.
+However, since this TomTom endpoint seems non-deterministic, I'm unsure how stable the tests will be.
 - I've added interfaces to make the code type-safe.
-- getAutoCompleteDetails() has been updated so that the client can pass the country code.
+- getAutoCompleteDetails() has been updated so the client can pass the country code.
+- You can install this package to a project with `yarn add maps-backend-challenge` -> https://www.npmjs.com/package/maps-backend-challenge